Lawh-i-Ahmad in Persian: A Question of Faith and Volition edit

 The Ancient Beauty, in His encompassing mercy, has given us means to travel the uncharted path to the safety of His Threshold.
 However, our submission to His Will ultimately remains to be our choice.
 The freedom is ours and hence the responsibility.

-Most Great Separation, The
+Most Great Separation, The edit

 by Sina M. Mossayeb